Bobcat Radio Archive/PODCASTS...http://www.hisd.com/podcast

 Bobcat Radio History

-Mike Stanfield, realizing that in the Western Harrison County area (where Hallsville is located) , no media outlets either were located or specifically represented and broadcasted to these residents.
+Mike Stanfield, realized that in the Western Harrison County area (where Hallsville is located) , no media outlets either were located or specifically represented and broadcasted to these residents.

 Mike discovered that at that time CONGRESS AND THE PRESIDENT SIGNED THE LPFM ACT—KEY ELEMENTS

-Called the “Local Community Radio Act”, created a new set of regulations requireing the FCC to facilitate the addition of new LPFM stations.
+Called the “Local Community Radio Act”, which created a new set of regulations requireing the FCC to facilitate the addition of new LPFM (Low Power FM) stations.
 The text for the act was carefully worked out in compromise between the NAB and organizations favoring LPFM stations such as and potentially an LPFM station in Hallsville, Texas.

 Mike Stanfield completed the FCC application "filing" for the frequency 104.9 ~ later to be known as KQAT.
 Over 300 other organizations filed for the same frequency in the East Texas area.
 What followed were years of work to continue to be the organization that the FCC would eventually grant the license to.